orestbida/cookieconsent/docs/advanced/callbacks-events.md

     });
     ```

-## onModalRady
+## onModalReady
-This event is triggered when one of the modals' is created and appended to the DOM.
+This event is triggered when a modal is created and appended to the DOM.

 - **Example** <br>